MLI-lab/DeCoSearch/README.md

 - The function is evaluated by greedily constructing deletion-correcting codes for various code lengths, with a fixed or variable number of deletions.
 - If the function is executable and unique, it is stored in the database.

-#### Modifications for Other Applications
+### Modifications for Other Applications
 FunSearch can be adapted to different applications with minimal changes:
 - **Input format & specification script:** Modify these to adjust the application-specific input format and evaluation logic.
-- **LLM model:** The sampler script allows modifying the `checkpoint` parameter to use any open-source LLM that can be loaded from Hugging Face via `transformers.AutoModelForCausalLM`.
+- **LLM model:** You can modify the `checkpoint` parameter in the sampler script to use any open-source LLM that can be loaded from Hugging Face via `transformers.AutoModelForCausalLM`.
 ---

 ## **Installation & Setup**

 To set up and run **FunSearch**, follow the instructions based on your preferred execution method.

----

 ### **1. Clone the Repository**